Putting the security back into social security

 Details: What practical, concrete steps can be taken to put the security back into social security - in the short to medium term (and if this includes additional costs, how can it be funded)? is the question each Workshop will tackle.
 It is for anyone interested in answers to the Workshop question: front-line advisers, anti-poverty campaigners, practitioners, people with expertise by experience, policy-makers and academics.

 Background: The issue of social security is fundamental to social policy.
 The recasting of social security as problematic, and now toxic, 'welfare' - which fails to prevent hunger, never mind ensure security - is well documented.
 A recent report (Secure & Free: 5+ solutions to socio-economic insecurity) found that on issues such as housing and Early Childhood Education and Care, there are many ideas available within civil society and much consensus.
-However, on the core issue of social security in relation to income the same is not the case and there is a dearth of relevant thinking at academic, policy and political levels.
+However, on the core issue of social security in relation to income the same is not the case.

 The aim of each Workshop is to: